actions/publish-action/README.md

 Alpha.
 Action is under development and internal testing.

 ## Usage
-Action can be triggered on release creation or manually.
+This action can be triggered automatically when a release is created or manually using a `workflow_dispatch` event.
 The actual major tag update will require manual approval.
 See [release-new-action-version.yml](./.github/workflows/release-new-action-version.yml) for usage example.

 See [action.yml](action.yml) for a complete description of input and output fields.